Have you ever stopped to think about why you prefer one website over another?

 How to choose the right website color scheme

-There are a few things that you should know before calling up your web designer or flexing your own creative muscles.
+There are a few things that you should know before calling up your web designers or flexing your own creative muscles.

 Your website color scheme should: